GijsWeterings/IdentityChain/docs/source/creating-block.rst

 Create block
 ============
 There are two situation that require creating a block.
 Initiating the creation of a transaction with another peer and completing a block send to you by another peer.
-This is both done by calling the ``signBlock`` method in `MainActivity.java <https://github.com/wkmeijer/CS4160-trustchain-android/blob/develop/app/src/main/java/nl/tudelft/cs4160/trustchain_android/main/MainActivity.java>`_.
+This is both done by calling the ``signBlock`` method in `Communication.java <https://github.com/wkmeijer/CS4160-trustchain-android/blob/develop/app/src/main/java/nl/tudelft/cs4160/trustchain_android/connection/Communication.java>`_.
 This method calls the ``createBlock`` method in `TrustChainBlock.java <https://github.com/wkmeijer/CS4160-trustchain-android/blob/develop/app/src/main/java/nl/tudelft/cs4160/trustchain_android/block/TrustChainBlock.java>`_, signs the block, and validates the correctness of the block, before it gets added to the chain and send.

 Initiating a transaction
 ------------------------